ComPair/Geometry/README.md

 We can put geometry files here to use in the MEGAlib simulation

+#File Structure

+While working on simulations please maintain the same structure indicated below so as to allow for easy comparison between models:

+Each detector subsystem has 3 separate files: *Layer.geo, *Detector.geo, *Properties.det where * is the name of the subsystem.

+-The .det file contains the physical properties of the detector such as whether the detector is made of strips or voxels etc, strip pitch, trigger threshold so on
+-The *Layer.geo file constructs both the individual wafers/logs and then places those structures into segments.
+It then places those segments into a single detector layer.
+-The *Detector.geo file then takes the individual layers and stacks them (in the z axis) to form a complete detector subsystem.

+ Example: The SiStripLayer.geo files constructs a single Si Wafer, then places 25 of those wafers into a single 5x5 wafer segment.
+Then it takes 4 of those segments and constructs a 2x2 segment layer.

+The "CompairBase.geo.setup" file combines all the single detector subsystems into a whole instrument.
+It only has to include reference to the individual *Detector.geo files as it effectively treats the subsystems as monolithic units that can be placed at different locations.

+***There is also a keynote file that shows the geometry currently reflected by the CompairBase.geo.setup.
+If you branch the geometry, please also include an altered keynote file which mirrors the changes to the geometry you have made***

 #Checking out
 The repository locally.
 The current setup is that each branch is it’s own repository, so you’ll have